essenciary/GenieTodoMVC/documentation/deployment.md

 > GENIE_ENV=prod bin/repl
 ```

-Upon restarting the app in prod our database was automatically created, but SearchLight has only created an empty db.
+Upon restarting the app in production our database was automatically created, but SearchLight has only created an empty db.
 We need to set up the database structure by running the database migrations.

 ```julia